 Can’t get enough of the swashbuckling action and the skull and crossbones Jolly Rogers flag but still love the engaging elements featured in Mount and Blade?
 Well, after satisfying your seafarer’s soul with the earlier inclusion in our games similar to Mount and Blade roster namely, Sid Meier’s Pirates!, we now bring forth another similar delight christened Age of Pirates 2: City of Abandoned Ships.

-The RPG title that’s fashioned exclusively for the PC released just 3 years ago.
+The RPG game that’s fashioned exclusively for the PC released just 3 years ago.
 The sequel to the Age of Pirates franchise offers a large playing field as well as new content.
-Some of its fantastic attributes read as trading options, a new combat system, character classes and numerous quests.
+Some of its fantastic attributes read as trading options, a new combat system, character classes, and numerous quests.
 You can make your way through the dangerous, uncharted waters embarking on new adventures as well as conquering undiscovered cities and new islands.

 7 – X3: Terran Conflict:

-Well, there are more jobs and non-linear missions thrown into the amalgamation as well as over 100 new spaceships, weapon systems and new ship classes.
+Well, there are more jobs and non-linear missions thrown into the amalgamation as well as over 100 new spaceships, weapon systems, and new ship classes.
 You’ll also be bombarded with a redesigned user interface, a new group management tool and the largest X universe out there.

-Mount And Blade shines bright with various features such as free-from sandbox gameplay, an intuitive sword-fighting system and horseback combat.
+Mount And Blade shine bright with various features such as free-from sandbox gameplay, and intuitive sword-fighting system and horseback combat.
 The immersive medieval action/tactics title is also sprinkled with RPG elements as well as beautiful environments and detailed landscapes.
 Each of the aforementioned games like Mount and Blade possesses either one or more attributes, making them apt titles for any fan of the TaleWorlds-developed game.
 And when you happen to chance upon a favorite, do leave your feedback in the comment box below.